-Oil steadies as demand concern counters Middle East tensions
+Oil rises amid Iran's new nuclear threats

 The U.S.-China trade war has dampened prospects for global economic growth and oil demand.

-However, lack of concrete progress in resolving the acrimonious trade war between the United States and China means the bar could be very high for the U.S. Federal Reserve not to lower borrowing costs at its July 30-31 policy meeting.
+However, lack of concrete progress in resolving an acrimonious trade war between the United States and China means the bar could be very high for the U.S. Federal Reserve not to lower borrowing costs at its July 30-31 policy meeting.

 Elsewhere, Japan’s core machinery orders fell for the first time in four months in May, posting the biggest monthly drop in eight months in a worrying sign that global trade tensions are taking a toll on corporate investment.